A friend or family member might be going through a difficult time. This can be worrying for everyone involved.

 If they are worried about visiting their GP, you can suggest going with them.

 If you have concerns that someone might be unwell, you may need to get professional help.

 They may be experiencing a mental health problem.
-There are signs you can look out for.

 If they use a mental health service